A delightful new twist for lemon lovers, pizza Sorrentina adapted from a Rozanne Gold article in the Wall Street Journal.

 15 large leaves fresh basil

-2. When dough has doubled in size, turn out onto board.
-Using floured hands, divide dough into 3 pieces (about 7½ ounces each).
+2. When the dough has doubled in size, turn it out onto the board.
+Using floured hands, divide the dough into 3 pieces (about 7½ ounces each).
 Knead each piece for 1 minute, then again, lightly, with a little oil.
 Place on a baking sheet and cover with plastic wrap.
 Keep in a warm place for 2 hours or until again doubled in size.

 3. Heat the oven to 550° degrees or as high as your oven will go and keep it at that temperature for 15 minutes.
 Meanwhile, soak lemon slices in water for 15 minutes, and then pat dry between sheets of paper towels.

 4. Flour your hands and press on a ball of dough, shape it into pizza.
 Place on a rimmed baking sheet or my preference, on a pizza peel dusted with semolina flour and stretch, using your fingers, until it is approximately 8 inches in diameter.